thegenemyers/MERQURY.FK/README.md

 The width and height in inches of the plots are controlled by the -w and -h options and by default they are 6 x 4.5 inches.

-The maximum x coordinate (k-mer frequency) and y-coordinate (k-mer count) can be set in either an absolute or relative fashion.
+The maximum x-coordinate (k-mer frequency) and y-coordinate (k-mer count) can be set in either an absolute or relative fashion.
 If absolute one specifes the maxima as integer arguments to the -X and -Y options.
 CN spectrum typically have peaks away from the origin.
 The x and y coordinates of the highest of these peaks, say x\*,y\* provide a relative